Imploding the Mirage: Live performances

 The band also appeared on the covers of NME and Music Week.

 Singles

 The lead single, "Caution", was released on March 12, 2020, and reached number one on Billboard's Alternative Airplay and Rock Airplay charts.
-The second single, "Fire in Bone", was released on April 24, 2020.
-The third single, "My Own Soul's Warning", was released on June 17, 2020 and reached the top ten on Billlboards Alternative Airplay and Rock Airplay charts and the fourth single, "Dying Breed", was released on August 14, 2020.
+"Fire in Bone" was released as a promotional single on April 24, 2020.
+The second single, "My Own Soul's Warning", was released on June 17, 2020 and reached the top ten on Billlboards Alternative Airplay and Rock Airplay charts.
+The third single, "Dying Breed", was released on August 14, 2020, a week before the album was released.

+Deluxe edition

+The band released a deluxe edition of the album on January 29, 2021, featuring live, stripped-back versions of "Caution" and "Blowback", as well as new song "C'est La Vie".